cyberbotics/robot-designer/README.md

 ## Part Viewer
 ![Part Viewer](docs/images/user_manual_part_viewer.png)

-The part viewer shows the properties of the selected part and lets customize it In particular it includes the name of the part and all the parameters, if any, that can be modified.
+The part viewer shows the properties of the selected part and lets the user customize it In particular it includes the name of the part and all the parameters, if any, that can be modified.

 ## How to build a robot